-IAT 2133 Solid State Motor Controls for Automation and Control variable frequency drives.
+IAT 2133 Solid State Motor Controls for Automation and Control

+This course provides knowledge of the principles and operation of solid state motor control, and variable frequency drives.
 The design, installation, and maintenance of different solid state devices for motor control will be introduced.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
 (Prerequisite: Instructor Approved)